yupengtang/Daily-AI-Trend-Reporter/README.md

 ### Paper Source Configuration

-The system automatically fetches the latest 6 papers from [Hugging Face Papers](https://huggingface.co/papers) and generates individual summaries for each paper.
-Each summary includes the paper title, direct link to the original paper, and a concise 2-3 sentence summary focusing on key innovations and practical impact.
+The system automatically fetches the latest 10 papers from [Hugging Face Papers](https://huggingface.co/papers) and generates individual summaries for each paper.
+Each summary includes the paper title, specific direct link to the original paper (e.g., https://huggingface.co/papers/2507.21990), and a concise 2-3 sentence summary focusing on key innovations and practical impact.
+Keywords are automatically generated based on the day's research papers to reflect current trends.

 ## 📁 Project Structure